darrenklein/trash/README.md

 ## Big ups

 Thanks to Alexander Epstein - https://github.com/alexanderepstein - whose **BashSnippets** helped to guide the structure of this project (it's my first bash script!).

+## TODO

+- is there a better way to handle the unique trailing numbers in the affirmative conditional of handle_move()?